ethereum/fv-blog/_posts/2020-07-22-symbolic-hevm-release.md

 ### Symbolic Execution and Formal Verification

-This release is the first step towards making `hevm` capable of formally verifiying smart contracts. `hevm` can be used to check smart contracts for `assert` statements, returning a counterexample for assertion violations.
-But proving the absense of assertion violations is only a small subset of the types of assurances that can be given with formal verification.
+This release is the first step towards making `hevm` capable of formally verifying smart contracts. `hevm` can be used to check smart contracts for `assert` statements, returning a counterexample for assertion violations.
+But proving the absence of assertion violations is only a small subset of the types of assurances that can be given with formal verification.

 More involved claims are more easily specified with the smart contract specification language `act`, which we will be explaining more in a future blog post.